locuslab/convmixer-cifar10/README.md

 [ConvMixer] Epoch: 24 | Train Acc: 0.9441, Test Acc: 0.9260, Time: 42.6, lr: 0.000000
 ```

-By adding more regularization (data augmentation) and training for longer, you can get more than 94% accuracy:
+By adding more regularization (data augmentation) and training for four times longer, you can get **more than 94% accuracy**:

 ```
 python train.py --lr-max=0.05 --ra-n=2 --ra-m=12 --wd=0.005 --scale=1.0 --jitter=0.2 --reprob=0.2 --epochs=100